Welcome to the Mississippi Valley Field Naturalists . . .

 Updated constitution and by-laws were enacted April, 2016

-MVFN went on-line in 2001 with a website designed and maintained by MVFN volunteer Christine Birkett; in 2007 MVFN volunteer Simon Broadbent became webmaster and undertook an extensive reorganization of the site to a WordPress format which was a great help in allowing others to easily post information; in 2006 Pauline Donaldson took over as webmaster, and since then has been MVFN’s volunteer website manager and poster.
+MVFN went on-line in 2001 with a website designed and maintained by MVFN volunteer Christine Birkett; in 2007 MVFN volunteer Simon Broadbent became webmaster and undertook an extensive reorganization of the site to a WordPress format which was a great help in allowing others to easily post information; in 2006 MVFN volunteer Pauline Donaldson took on the duties from Simon as MVFN’s volunteer website manager and currently continues to post items as webmaster.
 For questions about workings of the current website or to report a website problem, please contact

 Current website design

-Our current website design was developed and implemented in 2013 by Chris Bruce Technology Consulting & Website Management Services,
+Our current website design was developed and implemented in 2013 by Chris Bruce and updated again in 2017, www.techybookkeeper.ca.